Andrew Graham-Dixon: Career

 He has also presented programmes on subjects other than art, such as I, Samurai (2006) and The Real Casino Royale for the BBC and 100% English (2006) for Channel 4.
 In 2010 he interviewed John Lydon for a Culture Show special about Public Image Ltd.

-In 2018 he gave a lecture as part of the Alpine Fellowship symposium in Venice.
+In 2016 and 2018 he gave lectures as part of the Alpine Fellowship symposium in Venice.
+In 2022 he gave a lecture at their symposium in Ellenborough Park, UK.

+His publications include Howard Hodgkin (1993), A History of British Art (1995), Paper Museum: Writings About Painting, Mostly (1995), Renaissance (1999), In the Picture (2005), an anthology of articles published between 2001 and 2006 in the Sunday Telegraph, and Michelangelo and the Sistine Chapel (2007).

 Graham-Dixon also wrote and presented the BBC documentary Who Killed Caravaggio?, broadcast on BBC 4 in 2010.
 The same year saw the publication of his biography, Caravaggio: A Life Sacred And Profane.

+He has since published a similarly in-depth study of Johannes Vermeer - Vermeer: A Life Lost and Found (2025).

+He has previously judged the Turner Prize (1991), the BP National Portrait Prize (2001,2002), and the Annual British Animation Awards.
+He has been on the Government Art Collection Committee, the Hayward Advisory Committee, and the Baltic Centre for Contemporary Art in Gateshead.
+He is on the Blue Plaque Committee for English Heritage and is an ambassador for the Princes Teaching Institute.

 Honorary doctorate

 In 2010 Plymouth University awarded Graham-Dixon an honorary Doctorate of Arts.

 Supporter of Young British Artists

 He was an early supporter of the group later known as the Young British Artists.
 In 1990 he wrote:

 Goldsmiths' graduates are unembarrassed about promoting themselves and their work: some of the most striking exhibitions in London over the past few months—"The East Country Yard Show", or "Gambler", both staged in docklands—have been independently organised and funded by Goldsmiths' graduates as showcases for their work.
 This has given them a reputation for pushiness, yet it should also be said that in terms of ambition, attention to display and sheer bravado there has been little to match such shows in the country's established contemporary art institutions.
 They were far superior, for instance, to any of the contemporary art shows that have been staged by the Liverpool Tate in its own multi-million-pound dockland site.